How Much Water is Wasted from Leaky Taps? Should I Repair or Replace Leaky Taps?

 A leaking tap that drips twice every minute will waste 260 litres of water per year.
 If this was bottled water the cost would be around $900 worth of beautiful clean drinking water, and it wasn’t long ago that we would have thought it mad that someone would sell our drinking water back to us at an inflated rate.

 If every second household in Australia had a leaking tap then as a nation, we are wasting 1.1 billion litres of water every year just on leaking taps.
-This wasted water does not include our complete abstract use of clean drinking water in other parts of our life, like showering and flushing the toilet.
+This wasted water does not include our complete abstract use of clean drinking water in other parts of our lives, like showering and flushing the toilet.

-I always recommend that when a customer has a leaking tap that they don’t just simply replace the washers, but they service the entire tap.
-From over 20 years of experience I know that when one part has worn, that the others aren’t far behind.
-When you have a skilled tradesperson on site make the most of their time, rather than have to call them back again in a few months.
+If your house has a leaking tap or toilet how much is it worth to us as a nation, or even a species in time to come?
+I always recommend that when a customer has a leaking tap they don’t just simply replace the washers, but they service the entire tap.
+I know from over 20 years of experience that when one part has worn, the others aren’t far behind.
+When you have a skilled tradesperson on-site make the most of their time, rather than have to call them back again in a few months.

-When looking for a replacement tap, go for quality.
-Some manufacturers will offer up to 10 year warranties on a good quality tap or mixer so you can be reassured you won’t need to replace it again for a long time.
+Your local plumber should be able to inform you when a service is no longer an option and the tap needs to be replaced.
+When looking for a replacement tap, go for the quality.
+Some manufacturers will offer up to 10-year warranties on a good quality tap or mixer so you can be reassured you won’t need to replace it again for a long time.